pkardas/notes/books/clean-agile.md

 Developer Bill of Rights:

 - You have the right to know what is needed with clear declarations of priority.
-    - Developers are entitled to precision in requirements and in the importance of those requirements.This right applies within the context of an iteration.
+    - Developers are entitled to precision in requirements and in the importance of those requirements.
+This right applies within the context of an iteration.
 Outside an iteration, requirements and priorities will shift and change.
 - You have the right to produce hugh-quality work at all times.